 - The data used in this report, especially the 2021 Statistics Canada Census data, reflects the effects of the COVID-19 pandemic which created significant impacts to the economy and housing market.
-The long-term impacts of the pandemic are not yet known and future analysis should consider potential impacts. - Inadequate tracking of secondary rental housing Many rental units are in the secondary market (e.g., basement apartments, private rentals), making it difficult to track availability and rental trends.
-Also, historically, not all accessory apartments have been registered with the Town, which would likely underestimate the number of these units. - Uncertainty in long-term projections Housing demand can be influenced by policy changes, economic conditions, and migration trends, which are difficult to predict. - 1.2 Please provide an overview of the methodology and assumptions used to engage with stakeholder groups, e.g. non-profit housing organizations, in the development of this Housing Needs Assessment.
-This should include qualitative and quantitative methods.
-Please provide a description of who was engaged, the type of engagement that took place, and the nature of the engagement (e.g. interviews, consultations)
+The long-term impacts of the pandemic are not yet known and future analysis should consider potential impacts. - Lack of granular data on new rental affordability All new rental units are categorized as "affordable" for monitoring purposes, which may overestimate true affordability. - Inadequate tracking of secondary rental housing Many rental units are in the secondary market (e.g., basement apartments, private rentals), making it difficult to track availability and rental trends.
+Also, historically, not all accessory apartments have been registered with the Town, which would likely underestimate the number of these units. - Uncertainty in long-term projections Housing demand can be influenced by policy changes, economic conditions, and migration trends, which are difficult to predict.

+1.2 Existing Municipal Housing Policy and Regulatory Context